 This most often happens in the body text of your content or web copy but it can also take place in sales videos.
 See how to do this here.

 Internal personalization is how you minimize cognitive overload in prospects.
-Content and experiences that are personalized well at this level are often outcomes-oriented and speak to the specific pain points and challenges buyers are facing within the buying stage they currently sit in.
+Content and experiences that are well personalized at this level are often outcomes-oriented and speak to the specific challenges buyers are facing within the buying stage they currently sit in.

-Turtl’s software lets salespeople quickly create custom versions of content assets such as proposals, sales decks, and brochures tailored to the specific needs of their prospects.
-This process is automated so that hundreds of personalized documents can be generated in an instant, greatly accelerating the sales cycle by moving large quantities of buyers to the next stage in their journey.
+Secondly, Turtl’s software lets salespeople quickly create custom versions of content assets such as proposals, sales decks, and brochures tailored to the specific needs of their prospects.
+This is an automated process, which enables the instant generation of hundreds of personalized documents.
+As a result, the sales cycle accelerates as large quantities of buyers move to the next stage in their journey.

 Turtl assets can be further activated by coupling Turtl with Folloze, the Buyer Experience Platform, which enables the orchestration of personalized messaging & content to buyers across channels, touchpoints and stages.
 That way, you’re personalizing not just the individual pieces of content you deliver, but also the buyer’s journey which defines what content to deliver in the first place.
-The Folloze platform empowers revenue teams to create personalized digital destinations for touchpoints up and down the funnel, with an AI-powered engine that helps automate what content is shown to which accounts based on 1st and 3rd party data.
+The Folloze platform empowers revenue teams to create personalized digital destinations for touchpoints up and down the funnel.
+An AI-powered engine helps to automate what content is shown to which accounts based on 1st and 3rd party data.

 Both Turtl and Folloze are able to track prospects at a granular level as they engage with content and other digital experiences to give sales teams visibility into when they should follow up and what messaging they should engage with.